 If there’s one thing you can always count on dear old dad for, it’s advice.
 But things have changed since the prime of baby boomers in the workplace.
 Here’s a look at some of the outdated advice we hear from fathers and how the advice has changed since they entered the workforce.

-In “the old days,” college graduates would get a job offer after school and settle in for 30 to 40 years of employment, followed by a modest retirement.
-What’s more, a résumé listing many jobs, each with a relatively short tenure, was a sure sign of an unreliable employee — a liability.
+In “the old days,” college graduates might get a job offer after school and settle-in for 30 to 40 years of employment, followed by a modest retirement.
+What’s more, a resume listing many jobs, each with a relatively short tenure, was a sure sign of an unreliable employee — a liability.

 But times have changed, and “job hopping” is a lot more common these days.
 Few professionals have a single job in their lifetime — and according to Penelope Trunk, most people will have up to eight jobs before they turn 30.

 And even today, according to the Bureau of Labor Statistics, median employee tenure varies quite a bit by age bracket.